alessandropadrinofficial/fullstack_nanodegree/README.md

-The program you write in this project will run from the command line.
+The program we will write in this project will run from the command line.
 It won't take any input from the user.
 Instead, it will connect to that database, use SQL queries to analyze the log data, and print out the answers to some questions.
-For this project, my task was to create a reporting tool that prints out reports( in plain text) based on the data in the given database.
+Our task is to create a reporting tool that prints out reports (in plain text) based on the data in the database.
 This reporting tool is a Python program using the psycopg2 module to connect to the database.
-This project sets up a mock PostgreSQL database for a fictional news website.

 Here are the questions the reporting tool should answer.

-What are the most popular three articles of all time?
+* What are the most popular three articles of all time?
-Who are the most popular article authors of all time?
+* Who are the most popular article authors of all time?
-On which days did more than 1% of requests lead to errors?
+* On which days did more than 1% of requests lead to errors?

 ## RUNNING THE PROGRAM
 To get started, I recommend the user use a virtual machine to ensure they are using the same environment that this project was developed on, running on your computer.
 You can download Vagrant and VirtualBox to install and manage your virtual machine.
 Use vagrant up to bring the virtual machine online and vagrant ssh to login.